 Choose your destination wisely

 Do you want a coast or a countryside break?
 Near a bustling centre or out in the wild?
-The type of person you are and the sort of holiday you have in mind will dictate your choice of your location – and then your campsite.
+The type of person you are and the sort of holiday you have in mind will dictate the choice of your location – and then your campsite.

 Most sites have a basic level of on-site facilities but there are definitely ‘tiers’ of places to visit, ranging from largely open fields to family-oriented sites packed full of activity centres, arcades and restaurants.
 These sites will naturally be much busier – and noisier.